-Access to client records, even when there is shared electronic records system, must be limited to appropriate counseling services personnel.
-An informed, signed release of information must be obtained from the client before records or other confidential information can be shared with any other individual, campus department, or outside agency.
+Access to client records, even when there is a shared electronic records system, must be limited to appropriate counseling service personnel.
+An informed, signed release of information must be obtained from the client before records or other confidential information can be shared with any other individual within merged entities, campus departments, or outside agencies.
 TOC